-- 7.2.
-Cost for E-VAT and other governmental costs are presumed to be included in the computation of the bid price by the prospective suppliers. - 7.3.
-For purposes of bid evaluation and/or comparison of bids, regardless of the index used, the Lowest Calculated Bid shall be determined by identifying the bidder that offered the lowest bid price. - 7.4.
-For purposes of payment, the bid price, discount and the delivery cost stated in the contract shall be fixed from the time of the bidding through the term of the contract.
+- 7.2 Cost for E-VAT and other governmental costs are presumed to be included in the computation of the bid price by the prospective suppliers. - 7.3 For purposes of bid evaluation and/or comparison of bids, regardless of the index used, the Lowest Calculated Bid shall be determined by identifying the bidder that offered the lowest bid price. - 7.4 For purposes of payment, the bid price, discount and the delivery cost stated in the contract shall be fixed from the time of the bidding through the term of the contract.
 Delivery should be done at the end of the week.
-The amount to be paid by the procuring entity for POL requirements actually delivered and duly received by it shall be: - 7.4.1.
-For the WP index, the bid price, less the discounts offered, if any, plus or minus the weekly price adjustments duly posted by the Oil Industry Management Bureau (OIMB) of the Department of Energy (DOE) in its Price Watch / Price Adjustments / Fuel page in the DOE's website, and the delivery cost stated in the contract, at the date of actual delivery [Payment = (bid price discounts) +/- (DOE) weekly price adjustments for gasoline and diesel)+ (delivery cost or DC); - 7.4.2.
-For the MOPS index, the bid price, less the discounts offered, if any, plus or minus the MOPS week on week price adjustments, the delivery cost stated in the contract, at the date of actual delivery [Payment = (bid price discounts) +/- (MOPS week on week price adjustments) + (DC)]; or - 7.4.3.
-For the ICIS-LOR Index, the bid price, less the discounts offered, if any, plus or minus the ICIS-LOR pricing adjustment, the delivery cost stated in the contract, at the date of actual delivery [Payment =(bid price -discounts) +/- (ICIS pricing adjustments) + (DC)]. - 7.5.
-The supplier will provide a detailed price adjustment for its POL products actually delivered, as part of its billing (weekly price adjustments for WP index, daily traded MOPS pricing, and ICIS pricing adjustment), together with its certification under oath that: - 7.5.1.
-The supplier's price adjustments are those reported and duly posted at DOE's website for products using the WP index; - 7.5.2.
-The supplier's week on week price adjustments are based on the daily prices traded in MOPS for products using the MOPS index; or - 7.5.3.
-The supplier's price adjustment is based on ICIS-LOR pricing for the month for lubricant products.
+The amount to be paid by the procuring entity for POL requirements actually delivered and duly received by it shall be: - 7.4.1 For the WP index, the bid price, less the discounts offered, if any, plus or minus the weekly price adjustments duly posted by the Oil Industry Management Bureau (OIMB) of the Department of Energy (DOE) in its Price Watch / Price Adjustments / Fuel page in the DOE's website, and the delivery cost stated in the contract, at the date of actual delivery [Payment = (bid price discounts) +/- (DOE) weekly price adjustments for gasoline and diesel)+ (delivery cost or DC); - 7.4.2 For the MOPS index, the bid price, less the discounts offered, if any, plus or minus the MOPS week on week price adjustments, the delivery cost stated in the contract, at the date of actual delivery [Payment = (bid price discounts) +/- (MOPS week on week price adjustments) + (DC)]; or - 7.4.3 For the ICIS-LOR Index, the bid price, less the discounts offered, if any, plus or minus the ICIS-LOR pricing adjustment, the delivery cost stated in the contract, at the date of actual delivery [Payment =(bid price discounts) +/- (ICIS pricing adjustments) + (DC)]. - 7.5 The supplier will provide a detailed price adjustment for its POL products actually delivered, as part of its billing (weekly price adjustments for WP index, daily traded MOPS pricing, and ICIS pricing adjustment), together with its certification under oath that: - 7.5.1 The supplier's price adjustments are those reported and duly posted at DOE's website for products using the WP index; - 7.5.2 The supplier's week on week price adjustments are based on the daily prices traded in MOPS for products using the MOPS index; or - 7.5.3 The supplier's price adjustment is based on ICIS-LOR pricing for the month for lubricant products. - 7.6 Illustrative Example Computation - 7.6.1 Illustrative Example of the First Delivery for Diesel (n) - a.
+Bid opening was 2nd week January.
+Winning bidder offered bid price of P25.00/liter for diesel, already with discount.
+Delivery cost is 5c/liter (fixed).